AphroditeSoftware/MyGolfWorkoutBuddy/README.md

 ## Known gaps

-- Unit tests cover `MotionClassifier` swing detection (`MyGolfWorkoutBuddy Watch AppTests`); the other three test targets are still unmodified Xcode template stubs, and there are no UI tests yet.
+- Unit tests cover `MotionClassifier` swing detection (`MyGolfWorkoutBuddy Watch AppTests`) and `GolfRound` stat formatting (`MyGolfWorkoutBuddyTests`); the two UI test targets are still unmodified Xcode template stubs.
 - Swing detection is a hand-tuned heuristic (gated on rotation, acceleration, and burst duration), not a trained classifier; the thresholds are conservative starting points, so mis-fires and missed swings are possible and worth field-testing against real rounds.
 - The iPhone app has no way to trigger a HealthKit sync manually beyond pull-to-refresh; if a round doesn't appear, refresh or check Health app permissions first.